Summer 2023 Course Offerings

 Instructor: Mr. John DeCaro

-This summer Spanish course is designed for students interested in fulfilling their modern language requirement ahead of schedule.
-It is an intensive, fast-paced course that will reinforce and build upon the language skills acquired in Spanish I. The present, present perfect, preterite and imperfect tenses will be employed in a variety of integrated reading, writing, speaking and listening activities.
-The subjunctive mood, the conditional and the future tense will also be introduced.
+Spanish 2 – This summer Spanish course is designed for students interested in fulfilling their modern language requirement ahead of schedule.
+It is an intensive, fast-paced course that will reinforce and build upon the language skills acquired in Spanish I. Students will develop the ability to tell stories in the past and make predictions about the future, while also learning to communicate about a variety of foundational topics, including students' homes and communities, their childhood experiences, events taking place in the news, and the world of technology.
 The main goal of this course is to develop a higher proficiency of communication skills in the Spanish language.
-Students will also deepen their understanding of the rich cultural traditions of Spanish speaking countries.
-Prerequisite: Spanish I or Honors Spanish I.
+Students will also deepen their understanding of the rich cultural traditions of Spanish-speaking countries.
+(Prerequisite: Spanish 1 or Honors Spanish 1)

 Cost: $2000